Keith Morrison: Personal life

-In 1981, Morrison married Suzanne Perry (née Langford), a writer, consultant, one-time news anchor and political fundraiser who was also press secretary to former Canadian Prime Minister Pierre Trudeau.
+In 1981, Morrison married Suzanne Perry (née Langford), a writer, consultant, one-time news anchor and political fundraiser who was also press secretary to former Canadian prime minister Pierre Trudeau.
 They have four children.
 Morrison also has a son from a previous marriage, and was the stepfather of actor Matthew Perry, Suzanne's son from a previous marriage to actor John Bennett Perry.

-Following Matthew Perry's death in 2023, the Morrisons launched the Matthew Perry Foundation to support people recovering from addiction.
+Following Matthew Perry's death in 2023, the Morrisons launched the Matthew Perry House to support people recovering from addiction.

 Parodies

 Morrison's reporting style has been parodied on Saturday Night Live by cast member Bill Hader.
 On the March 30, 2009, episode of Late Night with Jimmy Fallon, Hader, referencing the fact that Morrison works in 30 Rockefeller Plaza, where both Dateline NBC and Saturday Night Live are produced, jokingly stated that he lived in fear of getting into the same elevator as Morrison.
 The two actually would meet during a Hader interview on Weekend Today.
 "I can't give him pointers, he's the master," Hader said.
 "I don't know how you get better than Keith Morrison."